iamjgm/basic-photogallery/README.md

 # basic-photogallery
-basic photo gallery using foundations of front-end
+basic photo gallery using foundations of html and css